With cutting-edge programs and research opportunities, our faculty and students are

 applicant's own classroom and demonstrable improvement of teaching effectiveness in

-GRE Test Score: Must submit current (withine the last 5 years of admissions application
+GRE Test Score: Must submit current GRE scores (within the last 5 years of admissions

-date).
-GRE scores.
+application date).
 The FAMU GRE school code is 5215.
 All GRE scores are submitted

 electronically using FAMU school code.
 Contact the Graduate School if you have questions